Trump says he could meet North Korea’s Kim at DMZ

 Every president since Ronald Reagan has visited the 1953 armistice line, except for George H.W.
 Bush, who visited when he was vice president.
 The show of bravado and support for South Korea, one of America’s closest military allies, has evolved over the years to include binoculars and bomber jackets.

-Trump, ever the showman, appears to be looking to one-up his predecessors with a meeting with Kim.
+Trump, ever the showman, appears to be looking to one-up his predecessors with a Kim meeting.

-As he left the White House for Asia earlier this week, Trump was asked whether he’d meet with Kim while he is in the region.
+As he left the White House for Asia earlier this week, Trump was asked whether he’d meet with Kim.

 “I’ll be meeting with a lot of other people … but I may be speaking to him in a different form,” Trump said.